adsarwate/advising-notes/OrganizingWork.md

 * A project-based file where you have more detailed notes on a single project which you can rearrange as you go along.
 For example, you might structure it like a paper, putting maybe some stuff in a "related work" section, having a problem formulation section where you fix the notation and define the problem, and a "useful tools" section where you can put little lemmas, probability facts, concentration inequalities, etc. for easy access -- copying over from a paper you are reading can actually be helpful in undestanding -- as you rewrite their lemma using your notation you get a better sense of how to apply it.

 * A slide deck that grows over time where you can document each day, findings, etc. This is a low-effort way to log figures and experiment settings etc. The bad thing is to have all pictures and no text.
-You need to have words so that one month later (or even 2 days later) you can remember what the heck you were doing at the time.
+You need to have words and equations so that one month later (or even 2 days later) you can remember what the heck you were doing at the time.
+Don't just put the plot from the experiment, write a short description of the experiment as well!

-There are also tons of to-do list management tools out there and productivty philosophies if you want to read about those.
+There are also tons of to-do list management tools out there and productivity philosophies if you want to read about those.
 Some combination of that advice might work for you.

 ### Research Meetings